Michigan Republican Party: U.S. Senate

-Both of Michigan's U.S. Senate seats have been held by Democrats since 2000.
+Both of Michigan's U.S. Senate seats have been held by Democrats since 2001.
 Spencer Abraham was the last Republican to represent Michigan in the U.S. Senate.
-First elected in 1994, Abraham lost his bid for a second term in 2000 to Democrat Debbie Stabenow who has held the seat since.
+First elected in 1994, Abraham lost re-election in 2000 to Democrat Debbie Stabenow.

 U.S. House of Representatives

-Out of the 13 seats Michigan is apportioned in the U.S. House of Representatives, 6 are held by Republicans:
+Out of the 13 seats Michigan is apportioned in the U.S. House of Representatives, 7 are held by Republicans: